hyperledger-solang/solang/docs/running.rst

 .. note::

-  Depending on which target solang is compiling for, different language features are supported.
+  Depending on which target Solang is compiling for, different language features are supported.
 For example, when compiling for substrate, the constructor can be overloaded with different prototypes.
 With burrow, only one constructor prototype is allowed.

-Using solang on the command line
+Using Solang on the command line
 --------------------------------

 Usage: